3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 In combination with trimethoprim or ormetoprim, the sulfa antibiotics produce what is called a "sequential blockade" attacking folic acid synthesis in two locations of the enzyme sequence.
-This combination makes for an excellent broad spectrum antibacterial product with particularly excellent ability to penetrate infected tissue.
+This combination makes for an excellent broad spectrum antibacterial product with particularly excellent ability to penetrate into tissue that other antibiotics cannot penetrate.
 For more information click here.

 This medication can precipitate in urine forming crystals or even stones.
 This is typically a problem with prolonged use or acidified urine.

 Short version (to help us comply with "Lizzie's Law")